lakshittandon/hospital-managment-api/Hospital-API-master/Readme.md

-# Hospital-API
+# Hospital Managment api
-In a time where a major pandemic has covered all the world we need a system which can track patients data and generate reports for them.
+In the past few years we faced a major pandemic so there arose a need for a system which can track patients data and generate reports for them.
 This is a very basic API which exactly do this.

 ## Basic Features
 1. Register Doctor with username, password and name.